Edge Attributes

 Level of Detail

-attribute can be set to a function mapping zoom levels to discrete level of detail values.
+The lod-map attribute can be set to a function mapping zoom levels to discrete level of detail values.
 The function takes a single float parameter and returns an integer value.
 See Zoom and Viewport for details on how to use the level of detail to change the appearance of edges on different zoom levels.

 Type: Callable | None